Ari-Zerner/llmflow/README.md

 Invent a domain-specific language for chaining together LLM calls.
 Then, we can use this to express different approaches, and store the output of an approach along with a simple representation of the approach, rather than the approach being coupled with other code.

-# Initial DSL design proposal
+# DSL Design

 ## Program

 A program is a JSON object with the following properties:
 - `doc`: string (optional).
 A high-level description of the program.
 - `routines`: dict of string->routine.
-The keys are the names of the routines, and a routine is a JSON object with a `type` property, an optional `doc` property, and other properties specific to the routine type.
-A routine takes inputs and/or returns outputs.
+The keys are the names of the routines, and a routine is a JSON object with the following common properties:
+  - `type`: string.
+The type of the routine.
+  - `doc`: string (optional).
+A description of what the routine does.
+  - `passthrough`: array of strings (optional).
+Names of input variables to pass through unchanged to the outputs.
+  Other properties are specific to the routine type.
 - `main`: string.
 The name of the routine to call when the program is run.

 The output of running a program should be a JSON object with the following properties: